kyverno/chainsaw/website/docs/configuration/index.md

 This command will run tests using the configuration from `my-config.yaml`, taking tests from `/path/to/tests`, and running a maximum of `10` tests simultaneously.

+## Termination graceful period

+Some Kubernetes resources can take time before being stopped.
+For example, deleting a `Pod` can take time if the underlying container doesn't quit quickly enough.

+Chainsaw provides the `forceTerminationGracePeriod` configuration option to override the `terminationGracePeriodSeconds` when working with the following resource kinds:

+- `Pod`
+- `Deployment`
+- `StatefulSet`
+- `DaemonSet`
+- `Job`
+- `CronJob`

 ## Reports

 Chainsaw can generate JUnit reports in `XML` or `JSON` format.